Implementation Guide

 Self-Hosted Deployment

-Install Wazuh components on your own infrastructure using their open-source components
+Install Wazuh components on your own infrastructure using open-source components.

 - Complete control over data and infrastructure